-- 1.(a) The Name and Address of any person (individual or corporation) with an ownership or control interest in the Contractor.
+- 2. The Name, Address, Tax Identification Number of any corporation with an ownership or control interest in the Contractor.
 The address for corporate entities must include as applicable primary business address, every business location, and P.O.
-Box address; - (b) The Date of Birth and Social Security Numbers of any person with an ownership or control interest in the Contractor: - (c) The Tax Identification Number of any corporation with an ownership or control interest in the Contractor: - 2.
-Whether the person (individual or corporation) with an ownership or control interest in the Contractor is related to another person with ownership or control interest in the Contractor as a spouse, parent, child, or sibling; or whether the person (individual or corporation) with an ownership or control interest in any subcontractor of the Contractor has a 5% or more interest is related to another person with ownership or control interest in the Contractor as a spouse, parent, child, or sibling; - 3.
-The name of any other disclosing entity as defined in 42 CFR 455.101 in which an owner of the Contractor has an ownership or control interest; - 4.
-The Name, Address, Date of Birth and Social Security Number of any managing employee of the Contractor as defined in 42 CFR 455.101.
+Box address. - 3.
+Whether the person (individual or corporation) with an ownership or control interest in the Contractor is related to another person with ownership or control interest in the Contractor as a spouse, parent, child, or sibling; or whether the person (individual or corporation) with an ownership or control interest in any subcontractor of the Contractor has a 5% or more interest is related to another person with ownership or control interest in the Contractor as a spouse, parent, child, or sibling - 4.
+The name of any other disclosing entity as defined in 42 CFR 455.101 in which an owner of the Contractor has an ownership or control interest - 5.
+The Name, Address, Date of Birth and Social Security Number of any agent and managing employee (including Key Staff personal as noted in Section D, paragraph 25) of the Contractor as defined in 42 CFR 455.101